 \section{Abstract}

-As Natural Language Processing (NLP) technology rapidly develops and spreads into daily life, it becomes crucial to anticipate how its use could harm people.
-However, our ways of assessing the biases of NLP models have not kept up.
-While especially the detection of English gender bias in such models has enjoyed increasing research attention, many of the measures face serious problems, as it is often unclear what they actually measure and how much they are subject to measurement error.
+As Large Language Models and Natural Language Processing (NLP) technology rapidly develop and spread into daily life, it becomes crucial to anticipate how their use could harm people.
+One problem that has received a lot of attention in recent years is that this technology has displayed harmful biases, from generating derogatory stereotypes to producing disparate outcomes for different social groups.
+Although a lot of effort has been invested in assessing and mitigating these biases, our methods of measuring the biases of NLP models have serious problems and it is often unclear what they actually measure.
 In this paper, we provide an interdisciplinary approach to discussing the issue of NLP model bias by adopting the lens of psychometrics --- a field specialized in the measurement of concepts like bias that are not directly observable.
-We pair an introduction of relevant psychometric concepts with a discussion of how they could be used to evaluate and improve bias measures.
-We also argue that adopting psychometric vocabulary and methodology can make NLP bias research more efficient and transparent.
+In particular, we will explore two central notions from psychometrics, the \emph{construct validity} and the \emph{reliability} of measurement tools, and discuss how they can be applied in the context of measuring model bias.
+Our goal is to provide NLP practitioners with methodological tools for designing better bias measures, and to inspire them more generally to explore tools from psychometrics when working on bias measurement tools.